nikil0dion/nix-config/README.md

 # ✏️ Uncomment line an change your new username
 nano /etc/nixos/configuration.nix

-# 📦 Change Add user in group vboxusers
+# 📦 Change Line Add user in group vboxusers
 users.extraGroups.vboxusers.members = [ "your_username" ];

-# 🐳 Change Add user in group docker
+# 🐳 Change Line Add user in group docker
 users.extraGroups.docker.members = [ "your_username" ];

 # 🚀 And rebuild